If I’m currently a college student and attended college immediately after high school, can I continue to apply for HCCF scholarships?

 If I plan to take a “gap year” after graduating high school or otherwise delay my post-secondary enrollment for a year or more, will HCCF hold my scholarship for me?

-No. HCCF policy is scholarship recipients must utilize funds during the academic year immediately following their scholarship award unless otherwise denoted.
+The Hancock County Community Foundation’s Scholarship Policy states that scholarship recipients must utilize funds in accordance with the purposes and conditions of the grant during the academic year immediately following their scholarship award.
 “Gap years” or interruptions between award of the scholarship and the beginning of post-secondary education in the following academic year will cause the recipient to forfeit the scholarship.
+For multi-year scholarships, scholarship recipients must continue their education without interruption to maintain scholarship qualification.
+Special exceptions may be granted on a case-by-case basis.

 Who should I contact if I have questions about a scholarship or the application?

 If you are a current high school student, first contact your school counselor or the scholarship coordinator at your school.
-If you are not a current high school student or if the school counseling office is unable to answer your question, please contact Katie Ottinger, Education Officer, at 317.462.8870 or kottinger@giveHCgrowHC.org.
+If you are not a current high school student or if the school counseling office is unable to answer your question, please contact Janet White, Education Officer, at 317.462.8870 or jwhite@giveHCgrowHC.org.